terrorizer1980/litmus/Architecture-of-puppet-litmus.md

-# Architecture of puppet_litmus
+# Architecture of Litmus

-puppet_litmus tries to use existing technologies as much as possible.
-It relies heavily on bolt and serverspec.
+Litmus tries to use existing technologies as much as possible.
+It relies heavily on [bolt](https://puppet.com/products/puppet-bolt) and [serverspec](https://serverspec.org/).

 ## Projects used

-puppet_litmus wraps functionality from other projects providing a simple rake interface to module developers.
+Litmus wraps functionality from other projects providing a simple rake interface for module developers.

 At its core we use bolt to execute module tasks.
-To provisions systems we use the a module. provision is a module that provisions containers / images / hardware in abs (internal to puppet) and docker instances.
-It also generates an inventory file, that contains connection information for that instance.
-This is used by subsequent commands or by rspec. litmus_image is a group of docker build files.
+To provision systems we created a [module](https://github.com/puppetlabs/provision) that will provision containers / images / hardware in ABS (internal to Puppet) and Docker instances.
+Provision is extensible, so other provisioners can be added - please raise an [issue](https://github.com/puppetlabs/provision/issues) on the Provision repository, or create your own and submit a [PR](https://github.com/puppetlabs/provision/pulls)!

+Litmus also generates an inventory file, that contains connection information for each system instance.
+This is used by subsequent commands or by rspec.
+[Litmus Image](https://github.com/puppetlabs/litmus_image) is a group of Docker build files.
 They are specifically designed to setup systemd/upstart on various nix images.
-This is a prerequisite for testing services with puppet in docker images.
+This is a prerequisite for testing services with Puppet in Docker images.

 https://github.com/puppetlabs/bolt